 Since you have accepted Christ Jesus as Lord, live in union with him.
 (Colossians 2:6, GNB)

-A married person who continues to act like a single person is going to miss out on many of the blessings of marriage.
+A married person who acts like a single person is going to miss out on many of the blessings of marriage.
 Similarly, a Christian who fails to draw from their union with Christ is going to miss many of the blessings of that union.

 New life is meant to be lived; it’s meant to be expressed and enjoyed and worked out to such a degree that unbelievers see it and marvel.